Famous Trials

 Verdict Delivered: The United States Supreme Court held that the Due Process Clause of the 14th Amendment did not protect the right to commit assisted suicide

-Roth v.
-United StatesThe Background of Roth v.
-United States
+Weeks v.
+United StatesThe Background of Weeks v.
+United States:

-The Case Profile of Roth v.
+The Case Profile of weeks v.
 United States

-The following is a case profile of the legal trial eponymously titled ‘Roth v.
+The following is a case profile of the legal trial eponymously titled ‘weeks v.
 United States’:

-Date of the Trial: Roth v.
-United States was argued on April 22 1957.
+Date of the Trial: Weeks v.
+United States was argued on December 2nd and 3rd of 1913

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard

-Date of the Delivery of the Verdict: Roth v.
-United States was decided on June 24, 1957
+Date of the Delivery of the Verdict: Weeks v.
+United States was decided on February 24, 1914

-Legal Venue of Roth v.
-United States: The United States Supreme Court
+Legal Venue of weeks v.
+United States: United States Supreme Court

-Judicial Officer Responsible for Ruling: Chief Justice Earl Warren
+Judicial Officer Responsible for Ruling: Chief Justice Edward D. White

 What are Case Studies?